 When minimalistgeneration reaches 200 Chic Points, he will be in the Style Council!

 I read this article on the NYTimes that reminded me about this topic.
 I felt inspired to live a more simple lifestyle and constantly downsize.
-It also taught me that a house/living space should support our lives and not the other way around.posted 9 months ago
+It also taught me that a house/living space should support our lives and not the other way around.posted about 4 years ago

 I used to keep everything.
 But now I have decided to live a simpler life by getting rid of stuff i haven’t touched in more than a year.
-Makes sense~posted 7 months ago
+Makes sense~posted almost 4 years ago